 From the memories of Victor Chu, First Chairman of the DVG founding board: “It was Heik Portele (he was an instructor at the IGW) and Jerry Kogan (he was head of GENI) who had the idea to unite the Gestalt Institutes under one roof.
 Until then there had been a large number of unorganized Gestalt Institutes in Germany, but each one was muddling along. ….
 At this time the pychological associations were pressing for their training to be recognised by the associations of statutory health insurance physicians.
 It was slowly time for the Gestalt institutes to organise themselves to make our procedure heard.
 So Heik and Jerry invited some Gestalt institutes to exploratory meetings in Frankfurt. … At the second meeting it was decided to form a new umbrella organisation.”

 The DVG currently has about 1000 members.
 In addition there are 9 training institutes for Gestalt therapy.
 This makes us the largest German network for Gestalt therapists, consultants and supervisors in Germany.

-The EAGT Conference 2016 in Sicily was a cooperation project between EAGT and AAGT.
-With this research conference we continue the cooperation.
+The joint 2016 conference in Sicily was a cooperative project between EAGT and AAGT.
+With this research conference, much as with previous research conferences, we continue the cooperation.

 And now we want to create a new important network within the framework of this research conference: